ausaf007/ausaf007/README.md

 - 🔭 I’m currently exploring **backend web development with Node.js and TypeScript.**

-- 👯 I’m looking to collaborate on **Machine Learning and Data Science.**
+- 👯 I’m looking to collaborate on **Machine Learning and Blockchain-based projects.**

 - 💬 Ask me about **Java programming or MySQL database management system.**